ThatCoolCoder/foss-rcas/README.md

     - procedural?
     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor, air disturbance shape)
 - Content
-    - Make a "showroom" map where you can take pictures of the planes for thumbnails (becuase rendering them in blender is difficult now that props are instanced scenes)
+    - Stabilise various formats, create compatibility fields
+        - Thing saying what version of content file is used?
+        - Thing saying what game versions are supported?
-        - use this to make thumbnails for all the scenes, at the correct resolution
+    - make thumbnails for all the scenes, at the correct resolution
-        - perhaps this is not actually needed, we could just make a free camera and move plane tool so people can do it in whatever map they want
     - Create an EDF with retracts and flaps
     - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d
     - Make large oval decent (model some low-poly houses, put them or impostors of them all around, put more rows so it actually loooks like a place)
     - Do a remaster of the T28
+    - Make Ace's Track (not that large)
-    - Make somewhere fun to fly FPV, like a racecourse
+    - Make a converted golf course location (quite large)
     - Make a content repository and download system (that doesn't sound like a nightmare at all)
 - Graphics
+    - Grass overhaul again
         - Somehow make grass not jump around when camera moves, only appear/disappear.
             - Perhaps can use a system where we make a grid of points, wiggle them, then discard those which are outside of the radius.
             - Would probably be a bit slow on really large patches but in that case we could use a chunk system internally to completely ignore points a certain distance away from camera
             - Perhaps just a check for each row + col to see if it will be within distance at any point.

-    - need to get it running on old hardware (target: Intel HD 3000 on minimum 720p)
+    - need to get it running on old hardware, and keep it there (target: Intel HD 3000 on minimum 720p)
     - Come up with a setup for rendering to an intermediate viewport so we can render at lower resolution and upsample
         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.
         - (it's much simpler than adjusting the monitor resolution or whatever)
     - If FPS is terrible, have a pop up in the corner that tells you to change your graphics.
     - Update billboard exporter script + multimesh instancers + impostorsprite3d to have the option of normal maps on these (it looks a lot better)
-    - Maybe make some more trees so they're not all the same
+    - Maybe make some more pine trees so they're not all the same
 - Even though the CG is apparently already really far back, the models don't fly tailheavy.
 If I move the CG further back, they become suddenly very tailheavy
     - Maybe their elevator is just stalling, the flying wing flies amazingly and the CG is probably a bit forward even.
 - Mod/content system